March 3 – June 23 2018

 June 14 / A Cyborg Witch Performance: Dra.
 Kaligari’s Cabinet.
 The Kaligari Cabinet is a collaboration between Klar Kinki and Misfita Terra.
 The performance will be a body decolonization, gynegore, Blood magic, transhackfeminist, science freak mutant cabaret.
 It is arranged in collaboration with Nazila Kivi & Salon Hysteria.

 June 16 / Conference: Shaking the habitual at Warehouse9 – on feminist utopias.
 Nazila Kivi will host a Salon Hysteria.
 Also participating artists and activist groups focusing on gender, sexuality, race and discrimination are invited to present their vision of utopia.
-The day ends with a big party and you are all invited.

 Mid-June / Conversation & Workshop: How to quit.
 Jacob Remin & friends will continue their performative conversation and workshop series in which concrete tools are presented on how to alter / subvert and quit mainstream internet infrastructures.